Completeness for Prime-Dimensional Phase-Affine Circuits: Group theoretic presentations for reversible linear and affine transformations in prime dimension d

 \section{Group theoretic presentations for reversible linear and affine transformations in prime dimension \texorpdfstring{\(d\)}{d}}

-This section is group-theoretic.
 Fix a prime \(d\).
-We collect a single family of generators and relations that will later be read as circuit rules and diagrammatic axioms.
+The affine circuit presentation rests on a group-theoretic calculation over \(\F_d\).
+The relation family in \cref{def:lin-aff-relations} is stated group-theoretically; its instances are the circuit rules and diagrammatic axioms used by the affine fragment.
 From this list we obtain complete presentations of \(\SL_n(\F_d)\), \(\GL_n(\F_d)\), and \(\AGL_n(\F_d)\) by restricting generators and relations.

 On computational basis labels \(x\in\F_d^n\), an affine reversible circuit acts by \(x\mapsto Ax+b\) with \(A\in\GL_n(\F_d)\) and \(b\in\F_d^n\).
 The linear part \(A\) lies in \(\SL_n(\F_d)\) when \(\det(A)=1\), and in \(\GL_n(\F_d)\) in general; adjoining translations gives \(\AGL_n(\F_d)\cong \F_d^n\rtimes \GL_n(\F_d)\).
 When \(d=2\), one has \(\F_2^\times=\{1\}\), hence \(\GL_n(\F_2)=\SL_n(\F_2)\).
 For odd prime \(d\), diagonal scalings must be included explicitly.